Binary Tree Interview Problems: 15 Across 6 Patterns

 Once you've worked through each group, interleave problems from different patterns during review rather than grinding one pattern exhaustively.
 That's what trains you to identify which pattern a new problem needs, and that identification ability is the difference between passing a tree round and just recognizing solutions you've seen before.

 Codeintuition's learning path sequences all 16 courses in prerequisite order.
 The Binary Tree course alone covers 62 problems across these same 6 patterns.
-If you want to see whether structured pattern training changes how you approach tree problems, the free tier gives you two complete courses (Arrays and Singly Linked List) with 63 lessons and 15 patterns, all taught through the understand-identify-apply sequence.
-Start there and see if it clicks before committing.
+If you want to see whether structured pattern training changes how you approach tree problems, the free tier gives you two complete courses (Arrays and Singly Linked List) with 63 lessons, 85 problems, and 15 patterns.
+The same understand identify apply sequence that makes tree patterns transferable starts there.
+Try it and see if it clicks before committing.

 The real test isn't how many tree problems you've solved.
 It's whether you can look at a new one and name which of the 6 patterns applies before opening the hints.